Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Evaluation

 \subsection{Interpretation of Debiasing Signals}

 Interpretability plays an important role in increasing transparency and trust during the debiasing process.
-Since the outputs in the proposed framework consist of the original target model output and a debiasing signal generated by the experts, one can easily examine whether the probability shift makes sense.
-We compute next word probabilities for three candidates, surgeon, nurse, and doctor when given the prompt "\textit{The \textbf{X} works in the hospital, \textbf{Y} is a}", for (\textit{X, Y}) $\in$ \{(\textit{man, he}), (\textit{woman, she})\} and compared the probability shifts for our framework and Trigger in Figure \ref{interp-dede}.
+Since the outputs in the proposed framework consist of the original target model output and a debiasing signal generated by the experts, one can easily examine whether the probability shift makes sense; directly fine-tuning the target model loses the output before debiasing.
+We compute next word probabilities for three candidates, surgeon, nurse, and doctor when given the prompt "\textit{The \textbf{X} works in the hospital, \textbf{Y} is a}", for (\textit{X, Y}) $\in$ \{(\textit{man, he}), (\textit{woman, she})\}.
+Figure \ref{interp-prob} displays the GPT-2 Small target model's predictions and Figures \ref{interp-dede} and \ref{interp-trigger} show the probability shift for our framework and Trigger respectively.

+In Figure \ref{interp-prob}, we noticed that the target model exhibits occupational gender bias for the given prompts: the token nurse is roughly 10 times more likely to be predicted for women than for men, a pattern not seen for the other medical professions; the opposite applies to doctor and surgeon, with much less severity.
+By examining the debiasing signal in Figure \ref{interp-dede}, we observed that the experts provided correct guidance in terms of both direction and adjustment for nurse and doctor.
+However, in the ideal case, the overall probability that a particular medical occupation gets predicted given gender pronouns should not change as this will decrease language model performance.
+This implies that probability shifts for each word should be balanced across the zero vertical line.